zchee/golang-wiki/CodeReviewComments.md

 You can view this as a supplement to [Effective Go](https://golang.org/doc/effective_go.html).

+Additional comments related to testing can be found at [Go Test Comments](https://github.com/golang/go/wiki/TestComments)

 **Please [discuss changes](https://golang.org/issue/new?title=wiki%3A+CodeReviewComments+change&body=&labels=Documentation) before editing this page**, even _minor_ ones.
 Many people have opinions and this is not the place for edit wars.

 * [Gofmt](#gofmt)